-SECTION S - SUPERTEAMS REGULATIONS
+SECTION S - SHORT ENDURANCE REGULATIONS

-- 1. Superteams races are one-hour endurance races which must have exactly two riders per team.
-Races will be governed by section V except as follows. - 2.
-SuperTeams classes will follow the class structure of Section V (Endurance Race Regulations). - 3.
+- 1. Superteams - a.
+Superteams races are one-hour endurance races which must have exactly two riders per team.
+Races will be governed by section V except as follows. - Superteams classes will follow the class structure of Section V (Endurance Race Regulations). - c.
 Only two person teams are allowed.
 A rider can be on two teams in the same race.
 Riders must change between 20 minutes and 40 minutes into the race, or the team will be disqualified.
 Only one rider change is allowed.
-The second rider shall wear an arm band. - 4.
-If refueling is necessary, it must be conducted per rule V-14. - 5.
-Competition numbers: - a.
-Each team will be assigned by the registrar, to be used for the entire season. - b.
-Team must run same number for entire season to qualify for season points. - In the event of a crash, the team will not be allowed to re-enter the race.
-Race officials will not return crashed or disabled motorcycles to the pit area; rule no. V-7 does not apply. - 7.
-Season points will be awarded for the team name.
-The riders and/or motorcycle can change from event to event.
-Only one team can be fielded per event per team name, with exactly two people declared as riders for the team.
+The second rider shall wear an arm band. - d.
+If refueling is necessary, it must be conducted per rule V-14. - e.
+Competition numbers: - I. Each team will be assigned by the registrar, to be used for the entire season. - II.
+Team must run same number for entire season to qualify for season points. - f.
+In the event of a crash, the team will not be allowed to re-enter the race.
+Race officials will not return crashed or disabled motorcycles to the pit area; rule no. V-7 does not apply.